transitive-bullshit/ffmpeg-concat/readme.md

 ### Docker

-A multi-platform and arch Docker image can be used for debugging and cross platform needs (requires [Docker](https://www.docker.com/) installed), as well as avoiding requiring `ffmpeg` and node dependencies installed locally.
+A multi-platform and multi-arch Docker image can be used for debugging and cross platform needs (requires [Docker](https://www.docker.com/) installed), as well as avoiding requiring `ffmpeg` and node dependencies installed locally.

 Docker image build:
 ```bash